 The time has come for issues to be discussed and thought through in their own realm; to break through silos and develop a new type of policy thinking, which connects the dots of different policy issues.
 This session will also offer an opportunity to debate our scenarios for Europe in 2030.

-Senior Partner Partner at McKinsey and Director of the McKinsey Global Institute
+Senior Partner at McKinsey & Company and Director at the McKinsey Global Institute (MGI)

 Spanish Prime Minister